Farsijana Adeney-Risakotta 2020 from Presbyterian Mission Agency on Vimeo.

-Bernie and Farsijana will be in the U.S. and available to visit congregations again in June through August 2016.
-Email them to extend an invitation to visit your congregation or organization.
+Farsijana periodically travels to the U.S. and is available to visit congregations.
+Email her to extend an invitation to visit your congregation or organization.

 The Republic of Indonesia was formed in 1945, when it claimed its independence from the rule of the Dutch.
-Indonesia’s population consists of many people groups who live on the 5,000 inhabited islands across the archipelago.
-Indonesia is home to the world’s largest religious Muslim population, and adherents to Islam comprise about 85 percent of the population.
-Christianity, the faith of about 10 percent of the people, came to Indonesia in the early 16th century with the arrival of Westerners.
-The Presbyterian Church (U.S.A.) began its involvement in Indonesia in the 20th century and continues to serve with partners in theological education, interfaith relations, and disaster assistance.
+Indonesia’s population consists of many people groups who live on the 6,000 inhabited islands across the archipelago.
+Indonesia is home to the world’s largest religious Muslim population, and adherents to Islam comprise about 85% of the population.
+Christianity, the faith of about 10% of the people, came to Indonesia in the early 16th century with the arrival of Westerners.
+The PC(USA) began its involvement in Indonesia in the 20th century and continues to serve with partners in theological education, interfaith relations and disaster assistance.

-Bernie and Fasijana are members of First Presbyterian Church of Berkeley as well as of the Christian Church of Java (GKJ) in Yogyakarta, Java.
+Farsijana and her husband, Bernie, are members of First Presbyterian Church of Berkeley in California and of the Christian Church of Java (GKJ) in Yogyakarta, Java.
 They have three adult children, Jennifer Marion, Rina and Peter.